-Shure’s SM7 vocal mic for recording applications, introduced in 1973, isa mic (available today as SM7B) with an amazing history that’s generated a tremendous amount of buzz in the last year or two.
+Shure’s SM7 vocal mic for recording applications, introduced in 1973, is a mic (available today as SM7B) with an amazing history that’s generated a tremendous amount of buzz in the last several years.

 We wondered why.
 So to find out, we talked to John Born, Product Manager at Shure who answered the question, but advised us that any even lighthearted discussion of the SM7B had to include the SM5 and SM57 microphones.
 These two mics were, at different times, the standard by which the SM7 was measured.